SangResidata/SangResidata/README.md

 ⚽ Passionated Football lovers.

-🍷 I’m a people person; I thrive on good conversation
+🍷 I’m a people person; I thrive on good conversation.

-💡 Always curious—learning something new every day
+💡 Always curious—learning something new every day.

 ---
 *"Time is our greatest enemy."*